ThomasC3/Degs-Speed-Lab/README.md

 # Deg's Speed Lab

-Deg's Speed Lab is a mobile-first racing intelligence lab designed for Degelend Callahan.
+Deg's Speed Lab is a mobile-first racing intelligence lab designed for Deglend Callahan.
 The app captures lap telemetry, race summaries, and AI-assisted coaching to create a living journal of Degelend's pursuit of speed and consistency.
 Every screen exists to answer a single question: *how do we turn raw racing data into faster laps tomorrow?*

 ## Purpose